-The Law on Budget System of the Republic of Serbia determines two essential kinds of public revenues - Tax revenues (as the type of public revenues collected by the government through mandatory payments by taxpayers without the obligation of performing any special service in return) and Non-tax revenues (as the type of public revenues collected by the government through mandatory payments by legal or natural persons, with an obligation of performing a special service to such persons; non-tax revenues shall also include fines and penalties).
+The Law on Budget System of the Republic of Serbia determines two essential kinds of public revenues - Tax revenues (as the type of public revenues collected by the government through mandatory payments by taxpayers without the obligation of performing any special service in return) and Non-tax revenues (as the type of public revenues collected by the government through mandatory payments by legal entities or individuals, with an obligation of performing a special service to such persons; non-tax revenues shall also include fines and penalties).

-Some of the most significant taxes, on which the tax system is consisted, are: Value Added Tax, Excise tax, Income tax, the corporate income tax, Property tax, Tax on inheritance and gifts, Transfer tax law, Tax on the use, possession and carrying of certain goods, Taxes on international trade and transactions and other taxes, in accordance with the law.
+Some of the most significant taxes, on which the tax system is consisted, are: Value added tax, Excise tax, Income tax, Corporate income tax, Property tax, Tax on inheritance and gifts, Tax on the use, possession and carrying of certain goods, and other taxes.

 All these taxes are paid on the national level, while the distribution of revenue, obtained based on republican tax levying, is carried out in accordance with local regulations.

-In accordance with the Serbian law, non-tax revenues are general fees, fees for use of public resources, Compulsory social insurance and other public revenue.
-The law may impose Administrative fees, Court fees, Utilities fees, Registration fees, Residence fees, Fees for specific products and activities etc.
+In accordance with the Serbian law, non-tax revenues include general fees, fees for use of public resources, Compulsory social insurance and other public revenue.
+The law may impose administrative fees, court fees, utilities fees, registration fees, residence fees, fees for specific products and activities etc.

-The law may impose some fees for use of public resources interest, such as Compensation for water, Compensation for forests, Fees for roads, Compensation for land, Compensation for the fishing grounds, Fee for the use of space tourism, Charge for use of natural medicinal factors, Charge for use of mineral resources, Compensation for environmental protection, Fee for the use of air space, Fee for the use of radio frequencies and television channels, Travel allowances and other charges, in accordance with the law.
+The law may impose some fees for use of public resources interest, such as compensation for water, compensation for forests, fees for roads, compensation for land, compensation for the fishing grounds, Feefee for the use of space tourism, charge for use of natural medicinal factors, charge for use of mineral resources, compensation for environmental protection, fee for the use of air space, fee for the use of radio frequencies and television channels, travel allowances and other charges.

-The law introduces mandatory contributions for social insurance, such as Pension and disability insurance, Health insurance and Unemployment insurance.
+The law introduces mandatory contributions for social insurance, such as pension and disability insurance, health insurance and unemployment insurance.

-Other public revenues are Interest income, Income from lease or the use of real estate and personal property owned by the state, Income from lease or the use of real estate and movable property of the autonomous provinces and local self-government, Revenues generated through the activity of agencies and organizations achieve Republic of Serbia, or organs, organizations and services of local authorities, Revenues from fines imposed in criminal, misdemeanor and other proceedings pending before the state body and property gain in such proceedings, Revenues from fines imposed for the misdemeanor offenses prescribed by the Assembly and local government property gain in these proceedings, Compensation for organizing games of chance and other public revenues, as established by law.
+Other public revenues are, income from lease or the use of real estate and movable property owned by the state, autonomous provinces and local self-government, revenues generated through the activity of agencies and organizations founded by the Republic of Serbia, or local authorities, revenues from fines imposed in criminal, misdemeanor and other proceedings pending before the state body and property gain in such proceedings, compensation for organizing games ofon chance and other public revenues, as stipulated by law.